 - We strongly advise you not to travel to any part of Somalia because of armed conflict, the ongoing very high threat of terrorist attack and dangerous levels of violent crime, including kidnapping.

 - If you are in Somalia, we strongly urge you to leave if it is safe to do so.

-- There is no effective police force in Somalia and lawlessness, violent crime, banditry and looting are common.
+- There is no effective police force in Somalia; lawlessness, violent crime, banditry and looting are common.

-- Given the extremely dangerous security situation we strongly recommend that you register your travel and contact details with us, so we can contact you in an emergency.
+- If you do decide to travel to Somalia, given the extremely dangerous security situation we strongly recommend that you register your travel and contact details with us, so we can endeavour to contact you in an emergency.

 - Be a smart traveller.
 Before heading overseas:

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the Permanent Representative of the Somali Republic to the United Nations (425 East 61st Street, Suite 702, New York, United States, NY10021, telephone (212) 688-9410/5046; fax (212) 759-0651) or the Embassy of the Somali Republic in Kenya (Jabavu Road, Hurlingham, Nairobi, Kenya, telephone (254) (20) 273-6618, Fax (254) (20) 273-6619) for the most up-to-date information.

 A valid yellow fever vaccination certificate may be required for entry into Somalia.

 Make sure your passport has at least six months’ validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 We strongly advise you not to travel to Somalia, including Somaliland and Puntland, because of the very high threat of terrorist attack.
 If you are in Somalia, we strongly urge you to leave if it is safe to do so.
 If you decide to stay, ensure that you have appropriate personal security measures in place.